Unblogg/.github/profile/README.md

 💡 Backend: <https://github.com/Unblogg/unblogged-core>

 📑 Deck:

-_A censorship resistant blog posting platform utilizing IPFS and Markdown_

 **Unblogged** is a blogging application that unblocks any form of censorship (Blog + Unblock = **Unblogged**).
 It utilizes IPFS to keep user's articles persistent and censorship resistant and Markdown language for a pleasant and familiar writing interface.